kyleu/projectforge/README.md

 A project managed by Project Forge...

 - Has a beautiful and fast HTML UI, no JavaScript required
-- Optimizes for speed and developer experience
+- Optimizes for speed and developer experience, sub-second turnaround times
 - Builds in seconds, live-reloads in dev mode when code or templates change
 - Builds to dozens of platforms; mobile, desktop, weird architectures, macOS universal apps
 - Produces a small self-contained binary, includes full REST server and command line interface